 S and C (represented by Stewarts) had divorced in 2016 and achieved a financial clean break.
 After the divorce in 2019 the former couple received a lump sum payment relating to their daughter in 2019 and the question then arose about how to distribute and manage this money.
 It resulted in a dispute that saw the couple return to court.
-Associate Elizabeth Biggs and Partner Carly Kinch explain this unusual case.
+Partner Carly Kinch explains this unusual case.

 In January 2019, some three years after their divorce, the parties received a £5m lump sum representing the cash settlement of a wrongful birth negligence claim in relation to their daughter, A, who was born with a chromosomal deficiency.
 An issue immediately arose as to the division of the funds between the parents, notwithstanding the advice they received that as a matter of law the funds belonged legally and beneficially to them in equal shares (rather than to A herself).

 Following the parties’ acknowledgement and agreement of the legal and beneficial ownership of the funds, the monies were paid accordingly into their respective bank accounts but each agreed to preserve the funds until the resolution of S’s application to the family court in which she invited the court to exercise its jurisdiction under section 23 of the Matrimonial Causes Act 1973 essentially to pre-determine how the damages were to be used.

 The matter came before Mrs Justice Roberts for determination.
 The judge found that what lay at the heart of this case was the issue of control of the funds; S seeking an order that the court impose conditions not only on her own monies but also those of C and asserting that C could not be trusted to manage his monies or to apply them for the benefit of A.

 The parties’ respective positions